IBMDecisionOptimization/do-ws-js/README.md

 See documentation below on configuration file format

 ## Release Notes
+* 1.126-127 improvements on PA connections, more settings
 * 1.123 dokey and addSolveWidget
 * 1.122 mlkey and score widget
 * 1.118 improved vega widget (container arg and resize)